PC: So how do I get priority on my actions?

 PC: But I only have one action left.
 That’s not a lot of priority.

 GM: Do you want to delay your turn to next round, and start before the bear?
-Then you’d get your three actions for the turn, but lose your last one this round.
+Then you’d get your three actions for the next turn, but lose your last action this round.

 PC: I’m doing that.
 So I start the next round with a three-hit combo.
 (Rolls physical and damage) 9, and 4 damage on the first action.

 GM: The bear is still stunned from your shout (records the damage).
 What does this combo look like?

 PC: It’s a whirling move, so I start with a slap to the bear’s face, and the warhammer will follow.
 (Rolls physical) 16, and (takes half) 5 damage.
 I’m combining that attack with the next one…

 GM: The bear realizes that your shout didn’t mean “go away,” and it grunts and tries to paw you.
 (Rolls) 6 and 8 damage.
 What happens?

 PC: It’s…not enough to stop my spin.
 (Records the damage.)
 I jump up, over the paw, and finish the combo in mid-air!
 The combined action gives me another 16, and (rolls damage) 10!
 Oh perfect!

 GM: After the bear swings at thin air, it stands up to grab you.
 Your whirl finishes, hitting the bear’s head as it rises, stunning it.
 It wobbles a bit, turns away from you, and then gallops away into its cave.

 PC: Can I attack it again?
 I’m out of actions this round.